Nigeria’s gas flare falls 0.33% in Q1 2021 to 45.33BCF

 In an interview with Energy Vanguard, GNPC Petroleum Commerce Chair in Oil and Gas Studies, University of Cape Coast, Ghana, Prof. Wumi Iledare said a lot of investment was needed to end gas flaring in the country.

-Prof. Iledare however observed that gas flaring has gradually gone down in the past few years, accounting for less than 10 percent of total gas production.
+Professor Iledare however observed that gas flaring has gradually gone down in the past few years, accounting for less than 10 per cent of total gas production.

 “This gas flaring that people are talking about, the opportunity cost to taking the gas to end-users is massive and there must be guarantee return on investment.
 If it is not there nobody will invest”, he added.